-- 12 The rise in common stock compared with the same period in the previous fiscal year was due to the exercise of stock options. - 13 Growth in net income supported an increase in retained earnings year on year despite the decline in retained earnings in the previous fiscal year due to the purchase and cancellation of the Company's own stocks.
+- 13 The rise in capital surplus compared with the same period in the previous fiscal year was due to the exercise of stock options. - 14 Growth in net income supported an increase in retained earnings year on year despite the decline in retained earnings in the previous fiscal year due to the purchase and cancellation of the Company's own stocks. - 15 The increase in treasury stock compared with one year earlier resulted from meeting the requirement of purchasing stock related to the Overture K.K. merger.